Who Do You Talk To?

 And maybe you are alienating some people – but does your grandmother really want to know what happened at prom, or would you rather she find something else to do?

-It boils down to speaking to and connecting with your targeted audience, your friends, versus talking to everyone and no one really caring because they story isn’t that attractive to them.
+It boils down to speaking to and connecting with your targeted audience, your friends, versus talking to everyone and no one really caring because their story isn’t that attractive to them.

 By writing copy to one specific person, your writing is clearer and your message is more direct, which makes your message more likely to be read.